How to Clean Sisal Rugs

 If excessive soiling or spills occur on the binding, our Sisal Life Protector as it is applied.

 To maintain one of our Premium leather bindings, simply wipe the surface with a damp—not wet—cloth or sponge or a leather cleaner/conditioner.

-Curled rug corners: When Sisal Rugs are used as an area rug, traffic or shuffling of feet across a corner or edge could cause the edge to curl.
-It is easy to fix this by dampening the curled area, or placing a damp towel over the area and weighting it down evenly overnight.
+When Sisal Rugs are used as an area rug, traffic or shuffling of feet across a corner or edge could cause the edge to curl.
+It is easy to fix this by dampening the curled area with a small amount of lukewarm water on a paper towel, or placing a damp towel over the area and weighting it down evenly overnight.
 If severely curled it might be necessary to repeat this process.
 We also carry Curl Stop which is an anti-curling rug system that keeps corners flat and is safe for all floors.

 Responsibility for cleaning and maintenance lies with those performing this work since the manner and conditions of rug cleaning or maintenance, and the cleaning materials used are beyond our control.